 The Curriculum at Hollywell

-Our curriculum has been designed to provide an enriching and challenging range of experiences which extends opportunity, develops independence and inspires children through the world in which they live.
+Our curriculum has been designed to inspire by providing an enriching and challenging range of experiences which extend opportunity, develop independence and inspire children through the world in which they live.
 We aim to build resilience and encourage a positive mind-set amongst our children as it is often through mistakes we learn the most.

 We believe that to do this, our curriculum should develop skills and knowledge; it should, produce adventurers, creators, well-balanced individuals and, above all, it should help our children to understand what it means to be a global citizen.

-We also believe that children learn through first hand experiences and so we plan regular enrichment activities such as educational visits, visitors into school and a wealth of wider curriculum activities to develop a deep love of learning.
+We also believe that children learn through first hand experiences and so we plan curriculum enrichment activities through our GROWTH project and through a planned sequence of educational visits, visitors into school and a wealth of wider curriculum activities to develop a deep love of learning.

 Our curriculum map has been produced following careful consideration of where to position the experiences, skills and knowledge we believe our children need, in order to be successful on their learning journeys.
 We have taken the 2014 National Curriculum and linked each curriculum knowledge base to ensure clear consistent progression

-Each sequence is mostly planned over six half-terms in EYFS and KS1 and three terms in KS2.
+Each sequence is mostly planned over six half-terms progressing to three terms in Year 6.
 Working in this manner allows us to explore areas of the curriculum in greater depth as the children’s knowledge base increases alongside the development of their skills.

 At Hollywell we value the acquisition of core skills as we see these as the scaffolding for all learning.
 These skills are vital for enabling all pupils to access the whole curriculum and to enhance future economic and social wellbeing.
 It is the responsibility of all staff to teach and extend the basic skills in Mathematics and English.